Broosky/Gatherers/README.md

 ﻿# 💡 **Gatherers**

-A continuation of the [Gatherers-Historic](https://github.com/Broosky/Gatherers-Historic) StarCraft-style simulation.
+A continuation of the [Gatherers-Legacy](https://github.com/Broosky/Gatherers-Legacy) StarCraft-style simulation.
-Active development continues here when time allows — see the historic repo for early progress and design context.
+Active development continues here when time allows — see the legacy repo for early progress and design context.

 ---